For Those with Visual Impairments

 Other features you may enjoy:

-• Audiobook compatibility with Apple CarPlay, Android Auto and Bluetooth
+• Audiobook compatibility with Apple CarPlay, Android Auto, and Bluetooth

-• Direct, in-app support (not just FAQ)
+• Direct, in-app support (not just FAQs)

 Get Libby and start reading now!